 Gun control: Everybody who has any opinion on guns in the US should be mad about this one.
 The anti-gun crowd should be livid that Kyle was able to walk around with an illegal weapon without any consequences.
-The third victim was expressly forbidden to have a gun, yet he did.
+The third victim was not expressly forbidden to have a gun, yet one could argue that he should have been.
 Most of the pro-gun crowd is definitely mad about this stuff, too.
 See?
 You already agree on something!

 Anyone who fancies themselves a shooter should be apoplectic over the incredibly poor weapon-handling by every single person with a gun.
 The asshole who fired the first shot for no damn reason should be arrested and punished to the fullest extent of the law.
 Kyle needs a prison term for even having a gun at all (his abysmal skills notwithstanding)(1).
-The third victim running around with zero muzzle control got his bicep blown off so I suppose he has been punished enough, except for the fact that he is a prohibited person.
+The third victim running around with zero muzzle control got his bicep blown off so I suppose he has been punished enough, except for the fact that in m ost states he would have been a prohibited person.
 The point is that nobody looks good, here.

 This incident is a warning.
 It is a gasping canary in the coal mine of endemic, systemic, pervasive stupidity infecting numerous levels of what we like to think of as our society.
 It’s not (insert your pet issue here) that makes it worse, it’s our inability to address any of the stupidity without collapsing in to militant thought-camps that refuse to acknowledge any position that is not their own.
 WE screwed this up.
 Not THEM.